THE TRUE EVIDENCE

 18: But we all, with open face beholding as in a glass the glory of the Lord, are changed into the same image from glory to glory, even as by the Spirit of the Lord.

-piously because of a tradition that is passed down by some religious elders, then all that the believers have are the letters of the Word.
-And "the letter killeth" (cf. 2 Cor.3:6).
+There is no darkness (tradition) in Yahweh.
+He is Light; He is Truth; He is Life.
+Indeed, any carnal hypothesis about the Word of God is darkness, falsehood and death.
+The words of the prophet(s) may be read and quoted.
+However, if they are done piously because of a tradition that is passed down by some religious elders, then all that the believers have are the letters of the Word.
+And “the letter killeth” (cf. 2 Cor.3:6).
 To worship the prophets of God and their words bring only death.
 Without a revelation of the prophetic words the believers have only a tradition.
-Such tradition has but a self-righteous spirit in its proclamation: "We have Abraham.
+Such tradition has but a self-righteous spirit in its proclamation: “We have Abraham.
 We have Moses the prophet.
-And we have their words and we have read them all."
-Be that as it may, a cover of darkness remains upon the hearts of all who refused to turn to the One Who is THE WORD.
+And we have their words and we have read them all.”
+Be that as it may, a cover of darkness remains upon the hearts of all who refuse to turn to the One Who is THE WORD.

-"the letter killeth, but the spirit giveth life" (cf. 2 Cor.3:6).
-He is the one who said that he would not hesitate to declare to the saints the whole counsel of God (cf. Acts 20:27).
+The apostle Paul states “the letter killeth, but the spirit giveth life” (cf. 2 Cor.3:6).
+He said he would not hesitate to declare to the saints the whole counsel of God (cf. Acts 20:27).
 He declared that it is THE WORD that is the Face and the Glory of Yahweh.
-It is the Face of Christ that we behold and we "are changed into the same image from glory to glory" by the Spirit of the Word.
-This is the prerogative and the mandate of the Apostolic Ministry that God had set in the Church by whom the Spirit of God seeks to bring Truth and Life to the true worshippers.
+It is the Face of Christ that we behold and we “are changed into the same image from glory to glory” by the Spirit of the Word.
+This is the prerogative and the mandate of the Apostolic Ministry which God had set in the Church by whom the Spirit of God seeks to bring Truth and Life to the true worshippers.
 All secrets and shameful ways would be exposed.
 Christ would not allow any deception or distortion in the handling of His Word.
-This is what Paul said:

 2Cor 4:1: Therefore seeing we have this ministry, as we have received mercy, we faint not;